gsvaliente/birthdayBuddy/README.md

 # Birthday Buddy

-## About
+## About?

-This is a very small app which is a birthday reminder.
-It tracks the data found in data.js, and renders it on screen with the use of 'useState'.
+This is a simple project to practice with state in React.

+It renders a list of people found in data.js.

+Creating some components to break down each element.

+It has the ability to clear the list.